remyd95/SSE_Project1/REPORT.md

 ![kde](https://raw.githubusercontent.com/remyd95/SSE_Project1/main/images/kde.png)

 *Figure 3.
-Kernel density plots to further highlight the nature of the data distributions for energy and time consumptions of each profile.*
+Kernel density plots to further highlight the nature of the data distributions for energy (a) and time (b) consumptions of each profile.*

 We therefore run a Shapiro-Wilk test to confirm normality.
 The p-values obtained from the test are displayed in the following table.